thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 04 June 2023
+### Daily Rundown on Monday, 05 June 2023

-- The average temperature today is 17.64˚C;
+- The average temperature today is 16.2˚C;
-- With highs of 18.64˚C and lows of 7.05˚C.
+- With highs of 18.27˚C and lows of 6.41˚C.
-- You can expect clear sky for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->